zecarrera/jasmine-angular-unitest/README.md

 # jasmine-angular-unitest
 Simple example with jasmine and karma for unit tests

+Initial dependency:
+- Node is installed
+- NPM is installed

+Setting up the project:
 - npm install to set up project

 - *npm test* to run unit tests